benrbryant/bryantellius_docs/java/advanced/collections.md

 ## Queue

 A Queue is a Collection data type that is _ordered_ and operates in FIFO operations.
+An example of a queue is a `LinkedList`.